Metorik Alternative

 Multi-platform visibility, not WooCommerce-only

 Metorik is WooCommerce-only.
-Burrow normalizes signals from WooCommerce, Shopify, WordPress, GitHub, Stripe, Craft CMS, and 20+ integration categories.
+Burrow normalizes signals from WooCommerce, WordPress, GitHub, Stripe, Craft CMS, and 20+ integration categories, with Shopify support in development.
 Agencies with mixed ecommerce stacks get one dashboard.

 Cross-stack client reporting